AstroMined/debtonator/src/services/README.md

 ### Type-Specific Implementation

 Account type-specific functionality is implemented in dedicated modules under `account_types/` to maintain a clean architecture while supporting the full range of account types.

+### Specialized Service Pattern

+Complex domains like cashflow are implemented as specialized services that each focus on a specific aspect:

+1. **Base service**: Shared functionality and repository access
+2. **Specialized services**: Each focusing on one domain aspect (e.g., forecasting, historical analysis)
+3. **Service composition**: Services can use other services for complex operations